-2018 is the 100-year anniversary of the end of the World War I. This is a time of reflection of the service people who have supported the war effort and kept our countries safe.
-Many Australian and New Zealander expats will be paying their respects on Anzac Day.
+Anzac Day is a time for reflection upon the service people who have bravely supported the war efforts and kept our countries safe.
+Many Australian and New Zealander expats in New York will be paying their respects on Anzac Day.
 On a lighter note, many of us will also wonder, where to find Anzac biscuits in New York?

 First of all, it’s interesting to learn that the ration staple for WWI Diggers was not the chewy golden Anzac bikkie we all know and love, but the hard tack biscuit.
 This was an alternative to bread as it had an extremely long shelf life, but it was very, very hard, therefore some soldiers preferred to grind it up and eat it like porridge.
 It’s thought that Anzac biscuits, similar to the ones we know today, were sent within care packages to the soldiers from families and charities.